gorilla-co/odata-query/README.md

 - `docs`: For building the project documentation.

-You can specify `extra`s by specifying them between square brackets during
+You can install `extra`s by adding them between square brackets during
 installation:

 ```bash